Enhanced and unenhanced dampings of the Kolmogorov flow: Enhanced and unenhanced dampings of exact solutions

-The enhanced damping flows (\ref{s20}) and (\ref{s21}) are displayed in Figure \ref{f2} (c)-(d).
-The solutions (\ref{sol3})-(\ref{s11}) or (\ref{s20})-(\ref{s21}) are in the form of \bbe \omega(t)= e^{ -(a^2n^2+m^2)\nu t} \omega(0),\bee which decays with $t$.
-However, the vorticity contours of $\omega(t)$ on the horizontal planes $z=$constants are the same with those of $\omega(0)$ on the horizontal planes $z=e^{(\alpha^2n^2+m^2) \nu t}$cosntants.
+Vortex contours of enhanced damping flows (\ref{s4}), (\ref{s20}) and (\ref{s21}) are displayed in Figure \ref{f2}.
+The solutions (\ref{sol3})-(\ref{s11}) and their special forms (\ref{s20})-(\ref{s21}) can be written as \bbe \omega(t)= e^{ -(a^2n^2+m^2)\nu t} \omega(0),\bee which decays with $t$.
+The vorticity contours of $\omega(t)$ on the horizontal planes $z=$constants are the same with those of $\omega(0)$ on the horizontal planes $z=e^{-(\alpha^2n^2+m^2) \nu t}$cosntants.
 Therefore, in Figure \ref{f2} (c)-(d), we only provide vorticity contours at the initial state $t=0$, as the flow patterns remain quasi-stationary when $t$ grows.
 On the other hand, when $\nu$ is sufficiently small and $t$ is moderate, the exact solutions evolve in a quasi-stationary manner and are close to their initial states, which solve the stationary Euler equation.
-Solutions (\ref{sol1})-(\ref{s11}) also exhibit quasi-stationary states such as bar states (unidirectional flows), dipole states and quadrupole states discussed by Yin {\it et al.} \cite{bar} in a turbulence decaying problem.
+Solutions (\ref{sol1})-(\ref{s11}) also exhibit quasi-stationary states such as bar states (parallel flows), dipole states and quadrupole states discussed by Yin {\it et al.} \cite{bar}.

 It should be noted that the solution $e^{-(\alpha^2n^2 + m^2)\nu t} \sin (\alpha nx)\sin (my)$ is known as Taylor flow given by Taylor \cite{T}.